Update and manage modules you created

 Update an existing module using the Viam CLI

-To update an existing module in the Viam registry manually, you can use the Viam CLI.
+To update an existing module in the Viam Registry manually, you can use the Viam CLI.

 1. Edit your custom module code with the changes you’d like to make.